The Real Adventures of Jonny Quest: Characters

-Second season changes
+Season two changes

 Season two directors Larry Houston and Davis Doi changed the show to resemble the classic franchise.
 Writer Glenn Leopold revived Hadji's latent psionic powers—including spoon-bending and rope tricks—as he felt the first season's realism was "not that interesting to watch".
 All characters lost a year in age; Jonny became 13.
 Writer Lance Falk returned Race to governmental guard duty, sealed by an episodic visit with classic Quest spymaster Phil Corven.
 Race lost his western accent (with Falk even comparing Race's western accent to Batman having a French accent), and Dr. Quest regained his classic red hair and exhibited rudimentary combat skills.
 Falk regarded Jessie as the "missing piece needed to complete the Quest family", and Leopold added slight romantic overtones to episodes.
 Some fans complained about changes to Jessie, criticized as a damsel in distress with stereotypically female pink clothes.
 Jonny saved Jessie from danger several times.
 Falk defended his portrayal as giving her realistic, human fears, such as claustrophobia.
-Censors asked the second season team to replace firearms with dart guns, notably in the episode "General Winter".
+Censors asked the season two team to replace firearms with dart guns, notably in the episode "General Winter".

-Second season writers took greater creative liberties with Real Adventures, invoking ghosts, other dimensions, and megalomaniacal schemes.
+Season two writers took greater creative liberties with Real Adventures, invoking ghosts, other dimensions, and megalomaniacal schemes.
 Leopold and Falk sought to create a "slam-bang adventure show with real monsters" and heightened narrative emphasis on Jonny and his friends.
 Falk explained that cool contrivances took precedence over accuracy, stating that "Jonny Quest is a show with one foot in the fantastic, and one foot solidly based in reality."
 Opposed to QuestWorld, the new team was nonetheless contractually obligated to use it in their episodes.
-Falk felt that virtual reality undermined the show's "strong connection to reality", and suggested that after so many dangerous incidents Dr. Quest would have turned the system off.
+Falk felt that virtual reality undermined the show's "strong connection to reality" and suggested that after so many dangerous incidents, Dr. Quest would have turned the system off.

-Writers brought back several classic characters, including Pasha the Peddler, Jezebel Jade, Dr. Zin and his twin daughters, Anaya and Melana,.
-Falk honored Quest creator Doug Wildey by creating an eponymous grandfather for Jonny in the episode "Nuclear Netherworld", as well as homage to William Hanna's birthstate of New Mexico where Jonny's grandfather resides.
+Writers brought back several classic characters, including Pasha the Peddler, Jezebel Jade, Dr. Zin and his twin daughters, Anaya and Melana.
+Falk honored Quest creator Doug Wildey by creating an eponymous grandfather for Jonny in the episode "Nuclear Netherworld", as well as paying homage to William Hanna's birthstate of New Mexico, where Jonny's grandfather resides.
 The team created Estella Velasquez as Jessie's mother to retcon the telefilms, feeling that Jade would never get married.
 Writers eventually killed off villains Ezekiel Rage and Dr. Jeremiah Surd in favor of new adversaries.
 Comparing Quest without Zin to "James Bond without S.P.E.C.T.R.E.", Falk penned a season finale featuring classic robot spies and a visceral fight between Dr. Quest and Zin.
 Falk planned to resuscitate Palm Key as the Quest home in new episodes.
 Cartoon Network did not renew Real Adventures, despite a pledge to explore the history of Jonny's mother Rachel in the season premiere.